vincenzoarico/FFmpeg-HTTP-Streamer/README.md

    - Ensure the streaming directory is writable
    - On Linux/macOS, check file permissions

-4. **Video not playing**
-   - Wait a few seconds for the stream to initialize
-   - Check that your player supports HLS streams
-   - Verify the video file is not corrupted

 ### Windows-Specific Notes

 - Use forward slashes or double backslashes in paths: `C:/Videos/movie.mp4` or `C:\\Videos\\movie.mp4`